Dolores Keane: Solo career

-Keane lived and worked in London for several years with Faulkner, before they moved to Ireland in the early 1980s.
-They worked on a series of film scores and programmes for the BBC and formed two successful bands, The Reel Union and Kinvara.
-During this period Keane recorded her first solo album, There Was a Maid in 1978.
-This was followed by two other releases, Broken Hearted I'll Wander (1979) and Farewell to Eirinn (1980), which gave credit to Faulkner.
-In the mid-1980s, she rejoined De Dannan and recorded the albums Anthem and Ballroom with them.
+Keane lived and worked in London for several years with Faulkner.
+They moved to Ireland in the early 1980s.
+Keane and Faulkner worked on a series of film scores and programmes for the BBC and formed two successful bands, The Reel Union and Kinvara.
+During this period Keane recorded her first solo album, There Was a Maid, in 1978.
+This was followed by two more releases, Broken Hearted I'll Wander (1979) and Farewell to Eirinn (1980), which gave credit to Faulkner.
+In the mid-1980s, Keane rejoined De Dannan and they recorded the albums Anthem and Ballroom.

-Keane turned her attention, once again, to her solo career in 1988.
-It saw the release of the eponymous Dolores Keane album.
-Her follow-up album A Lion in a Cage, which was released in 1989, featured a song written by Faulkner called "Lion in a Cage", protesting the imprisonment of Nelson Mandela.
-It became Keane's first Irish number-one single, and she performed the hit at the celebration of his release.
-A new facet was added to Dolores' career when she played the female lead in the Dublin production of Brendan Behan's The Hostage, a new translation by Niall Tóibín and Michael Scott, the opening night of which was attended by Mary Robinson, the President of Ireland at the time.
+In 1988, Keane returned to her solo career and released the album Dolores Keane.
+Her follow-up album, A Lion in a Cage, was released in 1989, It featured a song written by Faulkner called "Lion in a Cage" which protested at the imprisonment of Nelson Mandela.
+This became Keane's first Irish number-one single and she performed the song at the celebration of Mandela's release.
+In 1990-91, Keane played the female lead in the Dublin production of Brendan Behan's The Hostage, a new translation by Niall Tóibín and Michael Scott.
+The opening night was attended by Mary Robinson, the President of Ireland.